 Bootkits have been compromising the traditional Master Boot Record for decades.
 As with the Nemesis example linked above, simply switching to UEFI with a GUID Partition Table (GPT) disk configuration may thwart some of these.
 However, malware can be developed to compromise the modern UEFI boot loaders.
 The extensible nature of UEFI means that bootkits can be developed in C, actually making it easier for malicious developers who previously had to use the low-level assembly language to wreak their havoc.

 Secure Boot, which is enabled in the UEFI firmware and supported by the OS, will only load boot files if they are signed by a trusted source.
 The list of trusted source signatures is programmed into the Secure Boot database in the firmware by the hardware manufacturer and can only be updated by the manufacturer using their digital signing key (manufacturers are required to include Microsoft’s signing key so Microsoft can update the database to support new operating systems and drivers).
-With Secure Boot enabled, any compromised or unauthorised boot files will not be loaded and the Operating System will not boot – at which point various attempts at recovery are made (depending on exactly which part of the boot process is unauthorized) but the malware is rendered ineffective.
+With Secure Boot enabled, any compromised or unauthorized boot files will not be loaded and the Operating System will not boot – at which point various attempts at recovery are made (depending on exactly which part of the boot process is unauthorized) but the malware is rendered ineffective.

 So, Secure Boot ensures the firmware and boot loader is trusted and we can now load the OS.
 Device Guard, which is new for Windows 10, forms the next link in the chain.
 It is a set of features that includes Code Integrity for Kernel Mode and User Mode execution and virtualization-based security to protect its own configuration.
 Device Guard only allows trusted code to execute as the OS kernel, device drivers, services and finally user applications are loaded.